Agoric/documentation/main/ertp/api/issuer.md

 - Returns: `{Payment}`

 Combine multiple Payments into one new Payment.
-If any `payment` in `paymentsArray` is a `promise`, the operation proceeds after all the `payments` resolve.
+If any `payment` in `paymentsArray` is a promise, the operation proceeds after each such promise resolves to a Payment.
 All Payments in `paymentsArray` are consumed and made unavailable for later use.

 If the optional `optTotalAmount` is present, the total of all the `payment` `amounts` in the array must equal `optTotalAmount` or it throws an error.

-If a `payment` is a `promise` for a `payment`, the operation will proceed after the `promise` resolves.
-Since you might also have a `promise` returned, it might take a bit of time for the whole operation to resolve.

 ```js
 const { mint: quatloosMint, issuer: quatloosIssuer, brand: quatloosBrand } = makeIssuerKit('quatloos');